-Farrah Mackenzie will turn 13 this coming October, but she has another birthday to celebrate much sooner.
-On June 30, 2018, the new immune system swirling around her body will turn 1!
+Farrah Mackenzie turns 13 this coming October, but she has another birthday to celebrate much sooner.
+On June 30, 2018, the new immune system swirling around her body turns 1!

-That new immune system, provided through a bone-marrow transplant from a healthy donor, has given Farrah a new life that gives her a great chance at being a healthy as a teenager and throughout her life.
+That new immune system, provided through a bone-marrow transplant from a healthy donor, has given Farrah a new life that provides her a great chance at being healthy as a teenager and throughout her life.

-Diagnosed with Primary Immune Deficiency Disorder about 5 years ago, she’s actually been sick since age 2 with a condition that causes her body to fight itself.
-Her previous immune system attacked her own organs—mainly her lungs—giving her lifelong breathing problems and stunting her growth.
+Diagnosed with Primary Immune Deficiency Disorder about five years ago, she’s actually been sick since age two with a condition that causes her body to fight itself.
+Her previous immune system attacked her own organs — mainly her lungs — giving her lifelong breathing problems and stunting her growth.

 Until now.
 Although Farrah is still small for her age, today she’s bigger and healthier than ever.